jimpriest/pylinkvalidator/README.rst

                           Prefer server encoding if specified.
 Else detect encoding
       -S, --show-source   Show source of links (html) in the report.
+      -j, --only          Only (just) follow page links that match the starting URL

     Performance Options:
       These options can impact the performance of the crawler.